saliftankoano/animegen/README.md

 ## My todo list

-- [x] Fix overprotection of create page
+- [x] Fix overprotection of create page (Dec 31, 2024)
-- [x] Fix dark mode theme switcher color to be consistent with other hover effects
+- [x] Fix dark mode theme switcher color to be consistent with other hover effects (Jan 1, 2025)
-- [x] Add Shimmer effect for loading state
+- [x] Add Shimmer effect for loading state (Jan 1, 2025)
 - [ ] Fix loading state to be more consistent
 - [ ] Migrate to supabase auth
 - [ ] Implement generation rating connection to the database